Energy Management

 How ICD Brookfied Place used Facilio's energy management platform to optimize energy efficiency across 1250+ spaces

-Facilio’s Connected Buildings solution can put you on the path to decarbonization, irrespective of your current processes and energy maturity.
+Facilio’s connected buildings solution can put you on the path to decarbonization, irrespective of your current processes and energy maturity.

 Optimize energy consumption across portfolio